Professor of Political Science and International Relations

 Polarization, Depolarization, Democratic Remaking and Peace

 One strand of his research and writings investigates comparative polarization, depolarization, and democratization.
-By distinguishing between harmful and constructive versions of polarization and polarizing politics, he developed the concept of pernicious polarization and argues that political depolarization and democratic remaking are twin processes that should go hand in hand (in joint work with Jennifer McCoy).
-He is in the process of completing a forthcoming book, Depolarizing Politics and Remaking Democracy (with J. McCoy, under contract with Princeton University Press).
+By distinguishing between harmful and constructive versions of polarization and polarizing politics, he developed the concepts of pernicious polarization, transformative repolarization and active and passive strategies of depolarization (in joint work with Jennifer McCoy).
+His forthcoming book, How to Depolarize Democracies: Choice, Courage and Politics Today (with J. McCoy, Princeton University Press) puts forward a theory of how contemporary democracies can overcome pernicious polarization and democratic backsliding.

-Another strand of his work examines democratic erosion and how democratic opposition actors can overcome it.
-He highlights how democratic erosion is an interactive process that results from the actions, inactions and reactions of pro-autocracy and pro-democracy actors.
-He conceptualized and analyzes the peculiar uncertainties and the trade-offs between normal and extraordinary strategies that oppositions face while defending democracy.
+Another strand of his work examines democratic erosion and how democracy defenders, democratic oppositions in particular can overcome it.
+He highlights how democratic erosion is an interactive process that results from the actions, inactions and reactions of both pro-autocracy and pro-democracy actors.
+Conceptualizing the peculiar uncertainties and the trade-offs between normal and extraordinary politics that arise during democratic backsliding, he maintains (in joint work with J. McCoy and others) that democratic erosion weakens defenders of democracy by dividing them into alarmists, cautioners and strategic alarmists.

 A third strand of Somer’s research studies ethnic, religious and secular dimensions of politics and conflicts.
 He investigates nation-states and state-nations, the links between secularism, democracy and “development”, and among other conflicts Turkey’s Kurdish Question.